Solar future for La Trobe Valley

 Battery storage installations are expected to deliver a up to a combined 130 MW hours of energy storage.

-The solar farms are aiming to showcase the ability of sheep grazing and solar farming to co-exist, providing a diversified revenue stream to local landholders.
+The Fulham and Perry Bridge solar projects are aiming to showcase the ability of sheep grazing and solar farming to co-exist, providing a diversified revenue stream to local landholders.

 Energy generated from the two developments will contribute to a cleaner, low emissions National Energy Market.